KeithBremer/uri2sql/README.md

 Multiple conditions can be provided, separated by `&` symbols in the URI.

 Sorting can be specified using the `$sort` parameter of the form: `$sort=city:-name` where `city` and `name` are columns in the table.

+Sort columns can be negated to specify descending sort order, e.g. `Ssort=city:-name` causes data to be sorted into ascending city and descending name within city.

 ### Example
 The following URI:<br>